lf-edge/ekuiper/docs/en_US/configuration/global_configurations.md

     level: info
     # The syslog tag; Leave empty if no tag is used
     tag: kuiper
+  # Maximum file size in bytes, if this is set, maxAge will be ignored
+  rotateSize: 10485760 # 10 MB
+  # Maximum log file count
+  rotateCount: 3
   # How many hours to split the file
   rotateTime: 24
   # Maximum file storage hours